High Arches

 Post-stroke or spinal conditions causing muscle imbalance

-Overload and activity
+Overload & activity

 High-impact sports, hill running, abrupt training changes